scipopt/ipet/README.md

 If your target system does not provide virtual environments, please contact your system administrator before you continue.

-Running the graphical user interface of IPET requires PyQt4 for python3.
-In order to test if your system has PyQt4, execute

-    python3 -c "from PyQt4 import QtCore,QtGui; print(\"PyQt4 is ready\")"

-We provide a script called "install-pyqt4-in-virtual-environment.sh" to install PyQt4-bindings inside a virtual environment.

 ## Linux installation inside a virtual environment